-Roughly speaking, the code has this structure:
+Roughly speaking, a naive many-body code has this structure:

 for(int i=0; i<particles.size(); i++){